 6 – Algebraic Principles

-This course is designed to give foundational knowledge for algebra.
+This course is designed to give foundational knowledge of algebra.
 Students will learn the core principles of the discipline and reinforce existing mathematical knowledge.
 The course is divided into eight core sections and features topics such as percentages, ratios, basic graphing, fractions, and solving for variables.

 7 – Prealgebra